cwoon-newswav/docker-test/README.md

 # **Image (read-only)**
 - contains a set of instructions that create a container
 - can be pulled from **Docker Hub - Github but for docker images**
-- consists of several layers
+- consists of several layers:
 	- parent image
+	- dependencies
 	- sources
-	- dependencies
 	- run commands

 # **Docker Server (Daemon)**